cdwilson/resume/christopher_wilson_resume.md

 *Software-Accelerated PCBA Manufacturing*

 * Conducted user, market, and competitive research to identify product opportunities in the customer experience and inform the product roadmap communicated to c-level leadership.
-* Responsible for the design, planning, execution, and launch of real-time order status tracking and PCB design visualizaton features in the customer portal, contributing to a 19% increase in NPS from 2018 to 2019.
+* Responsible for the design, planning, execution, and launch of real-time order status tracking and PCB design visualization features in the customer portal, contributing to a 19% increase in NPS from 2018 to 2019.
-* Owned an iniatitive to reduce the time-to-RFQ by redesigning the bill of materials (BOM) editor, resulting in a 23% reduction in the median BOM issue resolution time.
+* Owned an initiative to reduce the time-to-RFQ by redesigning the bill of materials (BOM) editor, resulting in a 23% reduction in the median BOM issue resolution time.
 * Established technical credibility with key customers by participating in IPC-2581 technical committee meetings, ultimately leading to investment from Lockheed Martin (Series C).

 2010 – 2018, **Electronics Design Engineer**, [Cisco Systems](https://www.cisco.com), San Jose, CA